ControlledChaos/controlled-chaos-plugin/README.md

 ### Starter Settings Pages

-One settings page via the default WordPress method and one settings page using the ACF Options Page method (if ACF is active).
+One settings page via the default WordPress method and one settings page using the Advanced Custom Fields Options Page method (if ACF is active).

 ### Sample Custom Post Type